 Berkeley man found dead in car at Alpine Meadows Ski Resort

-Placer County authorities are investigating the death of a Berkeley man found dead in his car at Alpine Meadows Ski Resort, reports state.
+Placer County authorities are investigating the death of an Alpine Meadows Ski School employee found dead in his car at the ski resort, reports state.

 “Geldman’s death appears accidental at this time, but an official cause of death cannot be determined until our Coroner’s Office completes their investigation,” the release states.